Oxford Inpatient/Day patient ED Team

-Admin Team – Office Manager (Tracy Barrett), Admin Assistants (Shaune Todd & Trish Webster), Ward Clerk (Donna Church)
+Admin Team – Office Manager (Tracy Barrett), Admin Assistants (Ettore Condorelli & Trish Webster), Ward Clerk (Donna Church)

 Our admin team provide an efficient and comprehensive secretarial and administrative service to the unit.
 They manage all administrative duties and ensure all systems are in place for the effective running of the unit.
 Their duties include arranging meetings and sending out clinical information securely.